Luciano D'Alfonso

-Luciano D'Alfonso (born 13 December 1965) is an Italian politician.
+Luciano D'Alfonso (born 13 December 1965) is an Italian politician, a member of the Chamber of Deputies since 2022.
 He was the mayor of Pescara from 2003 to 2009.
-He has served as the president of Abruzzo since 2014.
+He served as the president of Abruzzo from 2014 to 2018, and as a senator from 2018 to 2022.

 Biography

 D'Alfonso graduated in political sciences, in law and in administration sciences at the University of Teramo and in Philosophy at the D'Annunzio University of Chieti–Pescara.

 In 1995, he was elected president of the Province of Pescara, supported by the centre-left coalition of The Olive Tree.

 In June 2003, D'Alfonso was elected Mayor of Pescara and was re-confirmed in 2008, though he left the office in January 2009 due to an investigation in which he was involved.

 In May 2014, D'Alfonso was elected President of Abruzzo, supported by the Democratic Party, defeating the incumbent governor Giovanni Chiodi.
 After the 2018 general election, D'Alfonso was elected to the Senate: in August 2018, D'Alfonso resigned from his gubernatorial seat.